 School and college events

 Apprentice Ambassadors can attend in person or dial-in remotely to careers fairs, classroom workshops, and assemblies to share their experience of the workplace and tell their story to inspire and inform young people.
-Read more about how the SW-YAAN work with local schools here.
+Read more about how the SW-AAN work with local schools here.

 Schools in the South-West can access a wide range of Apprentice Ambassadors on different apprenticeships and at different levels right across the region.
-There are various ways to contact the SW-YAAN, but typically via the local ASK Provider.
+There are various ways to contact the SW-AAN, but typically via the local ASK Provider.
 Discover the regional offer and contact the regional ASK lead here.

 The apprenticeships careers agenda